EDUCATION IS THE KEY TO UNDERSTANDING THE POWER IN THIS BIO-TECHNOLOGY

 Cord tissue is a precious and unique resource retrieved after a child is born.
-This tissue contains stem cells that have powerful healing capabilities used to help repair damaged tissues, restore impaired cartilage, or regenerate lost cells.
-A single stem cell can be multiplied into many cells for a variety of medical therapies, and expands healthcare possibilities.
+This tissue contains regenerative tissue that have powerful healing capabilities used to help repair damaged tissues, restore impaired cartilage, or regenerate lost cells.
+A single regenerative tissue cell can be multiplied into many cells for a variety of medical therapies, and expands healthcare possibilities.

 What is the Umbilical Cord?